Last Updated on

 The weather is getting warmer and better by the day and I really wish it stays this way.
 Lawd!
 I can’t deal with the cold weather.
 Last weekend, the weather was very fair to us here in the UK.
 I decided to grace it by making a very popular drink I grew up having back in Nigeria, Zobo.

-Zobo is a dried type of leaf and it is also called hibiscus leaf or sorrel.
+Zobo is a dried type of leaf and it is also called hibiscus leaf or sorrel flower (roselle plant).
 It can be easily sourced from the market.
 Zobo drink is very refreshing and medicinal too.
 I also know another type of hibiscus leaf called Ishapa used to cook egusi soup.
 My late grandmother made it for us severally, while growing up.
 Bless her soul!
 She was a wonderful cook and I miss her cooking a lot.
 I am not sure if ishapa is still very handy as it was back then.
 Meanwhile, Zobo, on the other hand, is very much available and affordable too.

 This is meant to be a very short post, so let me stop rambling now.
-If you would like to learn more about Zobo leaves check here: you will be surprised at how mighty this colourful flower is.
+If you would like to learn more about Zobo leaves check this article here: you will be surprised at how mighty this colourful flower is.
 The health benefit of drinking Zobo is a lot.
 Some studies showed it may even help with weight loss and reduce hypertension.

 Sugar to taste, optional